qifengzhou/Albrecht-Du-rer-Tribute/README.txt

-A Pen created at CodePen.io.
-You can find this one at https://codepen.io/Steinhafen/pen/MqRLmp.
+The webpage is now deployed on Github Pages, which you can find at https://qifengzhou.github.io/Albrecht-Duerer-Tribute/